ms-anurag/ai_repo/README.md

 2. **Scan Your Codebase**:

    - Click "🔍 Scan Folder" to analyze your project
-   - The app will create a JSON summary of your codebase and train the AI agent
+   - The app will create a repository summary and train the AI agent

 3. **Explore Your Code**:
    - Use the sidebar to filter and select files